trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 </main>
 ```

-The interface will change after different elements are available to the dapp, mostly, the data about the liquidity pools from the liquidity baking contract.
+The interface will change after different elements are available to the app, mostly, the data about the liquidity pools from the liquidity baking contract.

 The SASS part will import different settings and apply styling to the `main` tag: